gvwilson/thirdbit/src/fiction/iffy/index.md

 "Tea'd be nice," Iffy said gratefully.

-It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe it could be done in a blink.
+It normally took a full day to get the *Guinevere* ready to sail, but the money in Uncle Jack's pocket seemed to make him believe it could be done in minutes.
 He roared at Iffy and Aunt Naggie to move their sorry sterns, and no, don't worry about tyin' that down,